 Anything with a high concentration of sugar will always help speed up the decay of your dog’s teeth, especially if the owners don’t brush their dog’s teeth on a consistent basis.

 Luckily, pineapples are fruits with the most amount of sugar.
 Fruits such as grapes, mangoes, cherries, bananas, apples and kiwi all contain more sugar than pineapple.
 A high amount of sugar can also lead to gastric problems, diarrhea, stomach pain and in some cases, vomiting.

-I know i mentioned in the health benefits section that pineapples can help with digestion and the occasional constipation.
+I know we mentioned in the health benefits section that pineapples can help with digestion and get rid of the occasional constipation.
 However, when your dog consumes too much pineapple, it can lead to constipation in some dogs.

 It may seem a bit counterproductive for this to happen, but it can.
 Fiber will soak up water, so having too much fiber in your system can potentially cause the stool to harden if one doesn’t get sufficient water.
-Obviously a dog will not know this and may not drink more water than usual when eating pineapples.
+A dog won’t know this, and may not drink more water when eating pineapples.

 The list of potential benefits from your dog eating pineapple continues.
-Not only do these tasty snacks provide nutrition, but they can also help with dog medical conditions such a Coprophagia and Pancreatitis.
+Not only do these tasty snacks have a ton of nutrition, but they can also help with dog medical conditions, such a Coprophagia and Pancreatitis.

 Coprophagia Treatment in Dogs

 Coprophagia is the condition where your dog will eat its own feces.
 I have had this problem with my dog before and it’s not something that sits well with you knowing your dog does such a thing.
 This could be from two reasons.